EricZinda/Perplexity/backlog.md

+- Need to write up the model for conceptual stuff

 - have_v and order_v are both just about verifying facts in the world, so they should be implemented the same
+  - Alternative Implementation
+    - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
+      - Anything that needs special handling should go to another routine
+        - If it is implied request for something else, it should

   - Implementation
       Only handle: "I ordered the (conceptual referring expression)" We need to process the conceptual version of the referring expression